Veteran ST reporter is one of two recipients of journalism fellowship

-SINGAPORE - A veteran Straits Times reporter is one of two recipients of a journalism fellowship under an agreement between the SPH Media Academy and the Reuters Institute for the Study of Journalism at Oxford University.
+A veteran Straits Times reporter is one of two recipients of a journalism fellowship under an agreement between the SPH Media Academy and the Reuters Institute for the Study of Journalism at the University of Oxford.

-Ms Tham will begin her fellowship in January next year while Mr Ng will start his in October this year.
-There are about 30 journalist fellows from around the world each year under the Journalist Fellowship Programme, which is aimed at developing their understanding of the media industry and improving their knowledge.
+Each year, about 30 journalists from around the world attend the Reuters Institute's fellowship programme.

-The ST veteran, who joined the paper 20 years ago, covers politics, legal disputes related to public law and politics, as well as the issues of the day in the Singapore community.
+The ST veteran reporter, who joined the paper 20 years ago, covers politics as well as issues of the day in the Singapore community.

-She previously served as an assistant editor on the political desk and had been on various beats including technology, and crime and courts.
+She was previously an assistant political editor and was on beats including technology.

 She said: "When I first joined the newsroom, online journalism was still in its infancy, and it was little more than uploading print stories onto a website.
 Today, the digital economy means that news is increasingly produced in instant and interactive formats.